 Stefan created the Bach Centre’s Level 1 Distance Learning Programme and set up the Centre’s teacher-training programmes.
 He oversees educational and assessment standards for all Bach Centre-approved courses world wide, and is in overall charge of the Bach Foundation International Register.

 Before joining the Centre, Stefan worked in information technology and has a background in languages and literature.
-He has a First Class Honours degree in Languages and an Masters Degree in English, and speaks French and Spanish.
+He has an Honours degree in Languages, a Masters Degree in English, and speaks French and Spanish.

 In his spare time, Stefan is an active musician and always has a full calendar of gigs with his band Who Killed Nancy Johnson?
 He lives locally with his wife, Chris, who is an active DLP mentor and Level 3 marker.

-Fay also designs the Bach Centre shop merchandise, writes for our new online blog, and in 2019, alongside her mum, Judy Ramsell Howard, pioneered and designed our new cafe, Nora’s Kitchen, named after Dr Bach’s assistant and successor, Nora Weeks.
+In 2019, alongside her mum, Judy Ramsell Howard, Fay pioneered and designed our new café, Nora’s Kitchen, named after Dr Bach’s assistant and successor, Nora Weeks.

-In her spare time Fay loves interior design and enjoys renovating the home that she shares with George.
-Fay enjoys yoga, playing hockey and is passionate about living a healthy lifestyle.
-Fay describes her happy place as exploring the globe, cocktail in hand, with her boyfriend George and their daughter.
+In her spare time Fay loves interior design, playing netball and tennis, snowboarding, and writing.
+Fay describes her happy place as exploring the globe with her fiancé, George, and their daughter.

-George joined the Bach Centre in 2018 after completing his BA Honours degree in Marketing Management.
-He built and maintains the new website and contributes to our social media pages.
+George joined the Bach Centre in 2018 after gaining a Bsc Honours degree in Business and Marketing.
+He built and maintains the new website and is our in-house technology expert.
 George also attends conferences where he shares new Bach Centre developments, information about the website and any future plans.

-After completing the Level 1 and Level 2 Bach Centre courses, George is now preparing for his Level 3 next summer and has an ambition to continue his education onto one of our BFRP Teacher Training courses.
+After completing the Level 1 and Level 2 Bach Centre courses, George is now preparing for his Level 3 course and has an ambition to continue his education onto one of our BFRP Teacher Training courses.

 George is originally from the northern city of Burnley in Lancashire, but moved to Oxfordshire in 2018 after graduating.
 He now lives locally with Fay and enjoys a round of golf on a sunny afternoon at the local courses with Sam and friends, and being a father to his daughter.

 Prior to joining the Bach Centre, Zoe worked as a veterinary nurse and receptionist and is a keen equestrian.
-She currently looks after several horses at a local stables, and in her spare time loves riding her own horse, Cash, and attending music festivals with her boyfriend, Sam.
+She currently looks after several horses at a local stables, and in her spare time loves riding her own horse, Cash, playing hockey twice a week, snowboarding at every opportunity and attending music festivals with her partner, Sam.